-Encouraged by this, we are now preparing to digitize the process presented in section 5 in a browser-based application that presents scanned exam papers and supports AC assignment, AC-based grading, AC-based feedback, and eventually exam review to also reap the scalability benefits conjectured in section 4 and discussed in section 8.
+Encouraged by this, we are now preparing to digitize the process presented in section 5 in a browser-based application that presents scanned exam papers and supports AC assignment, AC-based grading, AC-based feedback, and eventually exam review also to reap the scalability benefits conjectured in section 4 and discussed in section 7.

-Developing and annotating ACs is a time-consuming process, and creating them individually in all situations may not be feasible.
+Developing and annotating ACs is time-consuming, and creating them individually in all situations may not be feasible.
 Therefore, future efforts should investigate the generalizability of answer classes, e.g., for similar and variant tasks, and whether any global answer classes can be used across all types of tasks.